-4.4 Solar reflections from a solar panel are specular meaning that a high percentage of incoming light is reflected in a particular direction.
+4.3 Solar reflections from a solar panel or a façade made of glass are specular meaning that a high percentage of incoming light is reflected in a particular direction.
 The direction of a specular solar reflection from a flat reflector is calculated by considering the normal.
-The normal is an imaginary line perpendicular to the reflective surface and originates from the point the incoming light intercepts the face of the solar panel.
-Figures 3 and 4 on the following page may be used to aid understanding of the reflection calculation process.
+The normal is an imaginary line perpendicular to the reflective surface and originates from the point the incoming light intercepts the face of the reflector.
+Figure 4 and Figure 5 below may be used to aid understanding of the reflection calculation process.

-Figure 3 Illustration showing normal and solar reflection from a solar panel (side on).
+Figure 4 Illustration showing normal and solar reflection from a solar panel (side on).

-Figure 4 Illustration showing solar reflection from a solar panel (top down).
+Figure 5 Illustration showing solar reflection from a solar panel (top down).